 A Letter from My Sister 1982: A reading of the letter about the birth of my niece Nicole with images laying over the letter.
 Made from still images.

 A Love's Dilemma 1984: A slow-scan video performance piece.
-With video cameras in two separate places, she reaches for him, he disappears as the scan puts her image over his.
+With video cameras in two separate places, she reaches for him, he goes away as the scan puts her image over his.
 When he reaches for her the same thing happens.
-When they are ready to kiss, the scan moves across the screen and wipes her out before their lip meet.
-The sound of a telephone answering machine hints at missed opportunities.
+When they are ready to kiss, the scan moves across the screen and wipes her out before their lips meet.
+The sound is messages from a telephone answering machine that hints at the missed opportunities.

 From my earliest work, I sought to tell the story of who I was and how I observed the world around me.
 While mostly working as a photographer, my work often followed whatever media was needed to tell the story.

-More often than not the video work was not freestanding to be shown in a darkened room with a seated audience.
-Instead it was part of a larger idea project where sculptural and photographic elements filled out the story.
+Most of the time the video work was not freestanding to be shown in a darkened room with a seated audience.
+Instead, it was part of a larger idea project where sculptural and photographic elements filled out the story.
 If you look at the installation page, you will see other places where I incorporated video into the pieces.

-For me video has filled in where there needed more information, or was the only way for me to tell the story.
-Take the slow-scan video performance where we had use of the equipment for a day or two.
-The idea came from some personal relationship issues and I convinced my friend Roger Lang to act it out with me.
+For me, video has filled in where I needed more information, or was the only way for me to tell the story.
+For the slow-scan video performance, where we had use of the equipment for a day or two, the idea came from some personal relationship issues and I convinced my friend Roger Lang to act it out with me.
 Because of the short time with the equipment, we recorded the performance twice and then the equipment had to be returned.

-In 1984, I spent a semester on sabbatical at my alma mater The School of the Art Institute of Chicago learning how to edit videotape.
-When I got back home, I sold my house and bought a new place with studio space and used part of the money for video editing equipment, my computer, scanner and was frustrated because technology had not caught up with my ideas.
+In 1984, I spent a semester on sabbatical at my graduate school, The School of the Art Institute of Chicago, learning how to edit videotape.
+When I got back home, I sold my house and bought a new place with studio space and used part of the money for video editing equipment, a computer, scanner and was frustrated because technology had not caught up with my ideas.
 It seemed that I was always wanting more than could be delivered from the equipment I had.
 However, when re-looking at these, I feel the ideas were solid and probably ahead of their making.